TOPLLab/topllab.github.io/warduino/reference/debug-protocol.md

 Each debug message should be *converted* to a *hexa string* and consists of
 1. A *debug instruction* which tells the debugger which debug operation to apply.
 2. A *payload* needed by the debugger to correctly apply the debug instruction.
-Depending on the debug instruction the payloa may not be needed.
+Depending on the debug instruction the payload may not be needed.
 3. A newline `\n`

 | Debug Instruction     | Code | Payload                      | Response      | Example            |